 The pharynx is an intercommunicating pathway situated in the cervical region of the human body.
 The lower two segments of the pharynx facilitate the passage of food inferiorly into the lower digestive tract.

-Muscles of Passavant’s Ridge
+Muscles of the Passavant’s ridge

 The palatopharyngeal sphincter consists of skeletal muscle fibers of the most superior aspect of the palatopharyngeus muscle.
 The fibers form an incomplete circle along the lateral and posterior walls of the nasopharyngeal isthmus at the level of the C1 vertebra.

-Salpingopharyngeus originates from the inferomedial apex of the cartilaginous part of the pharyngotympanic tube.
+Salpingopharyngeus originates from the inferomedial apex of the cartilaginous part of the auditory tube.
 The muscle then courses inferoposteriorly to merge with palatopharyngeus in the submucosa, giving rise to the salpingopharyngeal fold (the anterior border of the fossa of Rosenmüller).

 - The palatoglossus muscle originates from the inferior surface of the palatine aponeurosis and inserts by interdigitating with styloglossus.